cgzones/docker-deb-builder/README.md

     mkdir output

     # build package from source directory
-    ./build -i docker-deb-builder:17.04 -o output ~/my-package-source
+    ./build -i container-deb-builder:22.04 -o output ~/my-package-source

-After successful build you will find the `.deb` files in `output` directory.
+After a successful build the build results will be copied from the container into the `output` directory.
+The container itself is discarded.

-Sometimes build might require dependencies that cannot be installed with `apt-get build-dep`.
-You can install them into the build environment by passing option `-d DIR` where DIR is a directory with `*.deb` files in it.
+Sometimes builds might require dependencies that cannot be installed with `apt-get build-dep`, e.g. when the required version of the dependency is not yet available.
+Those can be installed into the build environment by passing the option `-d DIR`, where *DIR* is a directory with `*.deb` files in it.

-    ./build -i docker-deb-builder:17.04 -o output -d dependencies ~/my-package-source
+    ./build -i container-deb-builder:22.04 -o output -d dependencies ~/my-package-source

-## Integrating with CI
+## Limitations

-In this tutorial all package-specific build dependencies are installed from scratch each time build is executed in the container.
-The benefit is that the container is generic and reusable for building any package but the installation of build-time dependencies can add up to considerable overhead, both in time and bandwidth.
-This overhead may not be acceptable when building packages as part of continuous integration pipeline.
-One possible solution to reduce overhead is to install package-specific build dependencies into build environment container.
+* Since the package specific build dependencies are installed into the container at runtime, the container, and therefore the build process, has network access.